quynhnle135/my-website/docs/tech-blogs/swizec/post_15.md

 # How positioning makes you stand out from the crowd

 Qeustion: <i>How's it possible that you can have both managers and Staff engineers.
 Don't their roles overlap?
-Are managers just shirking responsibilities?
+Are managers just shirking responsibilities?</i>

 To Swizec:
 - He and his manager are at the same level.
 They work as peers